McMaster-University-Library/GeoPortal-Harvester-Geospatial-Data-Pages/README.md

 ## Tool: Collection_Creator.py

-Using Python 3.5, the latest GIS Data Pages and Scholars GeoPortal content is compiled into Master.csv.
+Using Python 3.5, the latest GIS Data Pages and Scholars GeoPortal content is compiled into Master_Collection_Creator_Output.csv.
 An update summary of what's been added and deleted from the previous Master collection is provided when running the script.
 A sample summary is shown below.

 > MASTER LIST UPDATE SUMMARY
 >